The UNC Policy Manual

 1. Two years have elapsed since the Board first licensed the institution to conduct any postsecondary degree activity (the two-year review).

-2. Subsequent to the two-year review, six years have elapsed, and again every six years subsequently, if the institution is accredited by an accreditor recognized by the Council for Higher Education Accreditation If the institution is not so accredited, then review of licensure shall occur every two years.
+2. Subsequent to the two-year review, six years have elapsed, and again every six years subsequently, if the institution is accredited by an accreditor recognized by CHEA.
+If the institution is not so accredited, then review of licensure shall occur at least every two years.

 3. The institution is legally reconstituted.